 We will also look at the conflict that arose between Noel White and the Carrolup superintendent Vernon Sully during the first part of 1950, Mr Middleton’s change of mind regarding the value of the boys’ art, and the eventual closure of the school at the end of 1950.

-During the coming year, we will self-publish the book I have been writing, Aboriginal Child Artists of Carrolup.
+During the coming year, we will self-publish the book I have been writing, Connection: Aboriginal Child Artists Captivate Europe.
 I’ve been reading the book—which is almost complete—earlier this week and I am really pleased with how it has been coming together.
 There is still much to do at an ‘administrative’ level, including developing a strong promotional campaign before it is launched.
 For those of you who have been looking forward to the book, please bear with us.

 John, Ash (our website developer) and I also plan to launch a second stage of the website, which will include a series of short films, later in the year.
 However, this development will depend on us being able to raise the necessary funding.
 Please wish us luck in this regard.

 It’s going to be a busy year.
 Hopefully, one in which many people around the world will get to hear about the Aboriginal children of Carrolup and their amazing art.